How archaeologists dig deep to unearth our human story

 Epigraphers specialize in the study of inscriptions or epigraphs.
 They can decipher, interpret, and date inscriptions found on artifacts or architectural fragments.

-Their work can provide important information about the language, scripts, customs, and historical events of the society under study.
+The work of epigraphers can therefore provide important information about the language, scripts, customs, and historical events of the society under study.

 Forensic pathologists